ManasMalla/PayPal-Clone-CaseStudy/readme.md

    vi. `sender` (User): the user who is sending the funds, i.e, the user whose bank account is going to debited with the funds in the `currency`

    vii. `approved` (boolean): a boolean flag to identify is the transaction is compliant

+> [!TIP]
+>
+> A few areas that could be ventured in the future include:
+>
+> 1. New user registration
+> 2.  checking transaction compliance
+> 3. Update card details
+> 4. Update bank details
+> 5. Update credits to account
+> 6. Update the user's default currency